Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Introduction

-In this work, we take a first step towards addressing the above limitations and develop a flexible modeling framework that ex\-pli\-cit\-ly represents visits to sites where infections occur and hotspots may emerge.
-In particular, to realistically model the exposure of individuals at sites, our framework introduces \begin{itemize}[leftmargin=20pt,rightmargin=20pt] \itemsep{0pt} \item[\textit{(i)}] a ``check-in'' mobility model that characterizes the frequency and duration of each individual'{}s visits to specific sites, which can be configured using a variety of publicly available data \item[\textit{(ii)}] a new rate of transmission at sites that quantifies the influence of en\-vi\-ron\-mental drivers, individual mobility patterns, and containment measures on the risk that each infected individual poses to their community. \end{itemize} By using this new rate of transmission and an explicit representation of sites, our framework can naturally exhibit overdispersion of secondary infections, \ie, without explicitly encoding it, as shown in Figures~\ref{fig:r-and-k} and~\ref{fig:tracing}.
-Our model uses temporal point processes~\cite{de2019temporal} to represent events when individuals \begin{itemize}[leftmargin=20pt,rightmargin=20pt] \itemsep{0pt} \item[...] check in at different sites, where they get in contact with and infect each other, possibly creating infection hotspots \emph{(Mobility)}. \item[...] become exposed, asymptomatic, presymptomatic, symptomatic, hospitalized, recovered, or die \emph{(Epidemiology)}. \item[...] are affected by measures such as social distancing and quarantines, or sites implement hygienic and capacity-limiting policies \emph{(Containment measures)}. \item[...] get tested or receive the outcome of a test \emph{(Testing)}. \end{itemize} The efficient sampling algorithm for our model allows us to simulate the spread of \sars in real-world cities and regions with hundreds of thousands of inhabitants under a variety of interventions and what-if scenarios.
-Building on this procedure, we demonstrate how to apply Bayesian optimization~\cite{brochu2010tutorial,jones1998efficient,snoek2012practical} with longitudinal \sars case data to estimate the model parameters that control transmissions at sites.
-Finally, we showcase our method using fine-grained demographic data and site locations from several cities and regions in Germany and Switzerland.
-Our results demonstrate that our model can faithfully characterize real \sars case trends and be used to estimate the effect of testing, contact tracing, and containment at an unprecedented spatiotemporal resolution.
-Moreover, they also reveal that these interventional measures do not decrease overdispersion in secondary infections.
-To facilitate research in this area, we release the implementation of our framework that includes the code required to run simulations in any desired region.
+In this work, we take a first step towards addressing the above limitations and present a data-driven framework for epidemiological modeling in the presence of overdispersed transmission dynamics and fine-grained containment measures.
+Our main contributions are as follows: \begin{itemize} \item[\textit{(i)}] We introduce an event-based ``check-in'' mobility model that explicitly characterizes the frequency and duration of each individual'{}s visits to specific sites, which can be configured using a variety of publicly available data. \item[\textit{(ii)}] We develop a novel rate of transmission at sites that quantifies the influence of these individual mobility patterns as well as environmental drivers and containment measures on the risk of exposure that each infected individual poses to others at a site.
+By using this transmission model and an explicit representation of the visited locations, our framework can directly characterize granular interventions that are targeted at particular sites and individuals (\eg, hygienic measures at work places, closures of schools, and contact tracing). \item[\textit{(iii)}] We derive an efficient sampling algorithm for our model, which allows us to simulate the spread of COVID-19 under a variety of containment measures and counterfactual scenarios.
+Building on this procedure, we show how to estimate the disease transmission parameters using Bayesian optimization and longitudinal COVID-19 case data. \end{itemize} Our framework empirically scales to real-world cities and regions with hundreds of thousands of inhabitants and can be applied whenever simulated or real mobility traces as well as basic disease progression parameters (\eg, the incubation period and duration of infectiousness) are given.